BR-IDL/PaddleViT/docs/paddlevit-multi-gpu.md

-## PPViT: How to use multi-gpu?
+## PaddleViT: How to use multi-gpu?
-This document presents **how to use** and **how to implement** multi-gpu (single node) for training and validation in `PPViT` for training and validating your model.
+This document presents **how to use** and **how to implement** multi-gpu (single node) for training and validation in `PaddleViT` for training and validating your model.

-`PPViT` implements multi-gpu schemes based on `paddle.distributed` package and we also hack some useful functions for inter-gpu communication and data transfer.
+`PaddleViT` implements multi-gpu schemes based on `paddle.distributed` package and we also hack some useful functions for inter-gpu communication and data transfer.

 > Detailed official `paddle.distribued` docs can be found: [here](https://www.paddlepaddle.org.cn/documentation/docs/zh/api/paddle/distributed/Overview_cn.html)

 ### 1. How to use multi-gpu for training/validation?
-In `PPViT`, multi-gpu is easy and straightforward to use.
+In `PaddleViT`, multi-gpu is easy and straightforward to use.
 Typically, you will have a script file (e.g., `run_train_multi.sh`) to start your experiment.
 This `.sh` script runs the python file (e.g., `main_multi_gpu.py`) with commandline options.
 For example, a validation script `run_eval_multi.sh` calls the `main_multi_gpu.py` with a number of arguments:
 ```shell
 CUDA_VISIBLE_DEVICES=0,1,2,3 \
 python main_multi_gpu.py \